 A number of algorithms are secure if used properly but can be disastrous if used incorrectly.
 AES-GCM, for example, requires a nonce (a single-use value) as an additional input.
 A single nonce reuse can reveal the plaintexts and a significant amount of information about the key.
 Nonce reuse can be observed, to some extent, but can also be a low-probability event that results from subtleties in state management or concurrent programming.

 Other algorithms have even less obvious modes of misuse.
 Take the example of hashing passwords for storage.
-If you’ve done the algorithm selection phase correctly, you’re likely using SHA2.
-Unfortunately, while SHA2 is a good hash, it’s essential that passwords are salted before they are hashed.
+SHA2 might seem like a good choice, after all, it is a good hash.
+Unfortunately, while SHA2 is a good hash, it is designed for speed, which is the opposite of what you want for password hashing.
+A better selection is Argon2 or bcrypt.
+Once an appropriate algorithm is selected, it’s still essential that passwords are salted before they are hashed.
 Otherwise, attackers can pre-compute hashes and quickly reverse large numbers of passwords if the password database is ever compromised.

 So you’ve chosen a secure algorithm in a secure mode that fits your operational environment.
 Now you need an implementation, no problem!
 You can pull one off the shelf from a highly trusted provider such as OpenSSL, BouncyCastle, or a managed Hardware Security Module (HSM) service.
 You’re not done there, though.
 This is where things start getting hard.